mandeeps/SU-WaterCam/README.md

 Setup connection with NetworkManager: sudo nmcli c add type gsm ifname cdc-wdm0 con-name Quectel apn iot.1nce.net

+On Bookworm:
 sudo mmcli -m 0 –-location-enable-gps-unmanaged -- to tell ModemManager to start the GPS on the Quectel EC25 but not control it, so gpsd can manage it instead

-enable gps.service in the git config directory so this will be done automatically on boot
+Enable gps.service in the git config directory so this will be done automatically on boot.

+Bullseye: ModemManager on Bullseye doesn't support --location-enable-gps-unmanaged for the Quectel EC25G apparently, and since RaspberryPi OS has not officially released a Bookworm-based version yet, we work around this by -

+Creating a custom Udev rule to tell ModemManager to ignore the GPS:

+create file /etc/udev/rules.d/77-mm-quectel-ignore-gps.rules
+with contents: ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", SUBSYSTEM=="tty", ENV{ID_MM_PORT_IGNORE}="1"

+Save this and run sudo udevadm control --reload

+Might need to reboot before next step...

+Activate the GPS and enable autostart for future use -

+install minicom if not already available and run it: minicom -b 9600 -D /dev/ttyUSB2

+(ttyUSB2 is the AT port for the Quectel. ttyUSB1 is the GPS output port)

+In minicom, issue the following AT commands -

+Enable NMEA:
+AT+QGPSCFG="nmeasrc",1

+Enable Autostart:
+AT+QGPSCFG="autogps",1

+Turn GPS on:
+AT+QGPS=1

+Assisted location fix:
+AT+QGPSXTRA=1

+These should be saved to the device's NVRAM so this should only need to be done once.

-Edit /etc/default/gpsd to set the correct gps device, in this case /dev/ttyUSB1
+Now edit /etc/default/gpsd to set the correct gps device, in this case /dev/ttyUSB1

 Then in python we can get gps data: import gpsd2